GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 Examples for topographic maps
 ```

-__Thematic maps__ address the distribution of phenomena, including sometimes statistically processed information, such as population size, disease cases, flooding risk, etc. The representation of elements on thematic maps is decided according to the rules of graphic semiology.
+__Thematic maps__ display the distribution of specific data or statistically processed information, such as population size, disease incidence, flooding risk, etc. The representation of elements on thematic maps is decided according to the rules of graphic semiology.

 ```{figure} ../../fig/en_30.30.2_thematic_maps_examples.png